What is NRPF?

 Find out more:

-Typically, we see single and often pregnant mothers who are working fulltime around childcare commitments and relying on overstretched friends for support and accommodation.
+Typically, we see single parents who are working fulltime around childcare commitments and relying on overstretched friends for support and accommodation.
 Their status means they are not entitled to support including working tax credits or free school meals for their children.
+We also see people are unable to work at all due to their physical health or age.

-Debts and arrears accrue over time, and they are vulnerable to exploitation in dependant relationships and exhausting employment.
+Debts and arrears accrue over time and make people vulnerable to exploitation in dependant relationships and exhausting employment.
 Broken relationships or redundancy can quickly lead to homelessness.

 The legal remedy is an immigration application.
 This involves a high level of literacy and collating stacks of documents (finished applications typically weigh over a kilo).
 There is no legal aid available for this particular application, but only OISC registered advisors are legally allowed to assist.
-This essentially means that people have to make the applications alone, pay around £1000 for a private lawyer or seek pro bono support.
+This essentially means that people have to make the applications alone, pay hundreds of pounds that they don't have for a private lawyer or seek pro bono support.

 These applications have to be remade every 2.5 years for a period of 10 years, when the person finally becomes eligible to apply for settlement.